 The estimation of the uncertainty of measurement of seized drug weight determination has been performed for all models of balances in used for casework.
-For the XS2002S balances, the initial study was performed in 2013 and is now located in Seized Drugs Uncertainty of Measurement Reports.
-For the XSR16001L balances, the initial study was completed in 2024 and is stored in Seized Drugs Uncertainty of Measurement Reports.
-For the XSR204 analytical balance (Chemistry Analytical #1, serial number C123900380), the initial study was performed in 2022 and is located in Seized Drugs Uncertainty of Measurement Reports.
+For the MX2002 and XSR16001L balances, the initial studies were performed in 2024.
+For the XSR204 analytical balance (Chemistry Analytical #1, serial number C123900380), the initial study was performed in 2022.
+Balance uncertainty reports for current models are locate in Seized Drugs Uncertainty of Measurement Reports.

-XS2002S and XSR16001L balances are used for routine case while the XSR204 balance is primarily used for THC quantitation sample weighing.
+MX2002 and XSR16001L balances are used for routine case while the XSR204 balance is primarily used for THC quantitation sample weighing.